-We have Gary Regan to thank for the Blackthorne Cocktail.
+We have Gary Regan to thank for the modern Blackthorne Cocktail.
 The basic model of the drink has been around for something like a hundred years, but its original incarnation, as the Blackthorn (no final “e” in the old days), was a nondescript mishmash of flavors that didn’t hang together very well.
 When Robert Vermeire first published the recipe (Cocktails, How to Mix Them, 1922), he refered to it as “a very old cocktail,” and attributed it to New Orleans bartender Harry Johnson.
 His recipe called for equal parts of Irish whiskey and dry vermouth, plus dashes of bitters and absinthe.

 Sometimes called the “Irish Blackthorn,” the original version is mildly repellent, not the sort of thing that makes me say, “Yes, I’ll just have another of those, please, and right away.”
 I think I’m not alone on that; Harry Craddock apparently found it interesting enough to “acquire” it into his Savoy Cocktail Book in 1930, but it’s pretty rare in cocktail manuals from the mid-20th century on.
 The industry pretty much kicked it to the side of the road and left it for dead.